larry-oates/doomfire-wallpaper/README.md

 - **Candy:** Pastel rainbow stripes
 - **Random:** Randomly selects a fire type on startup

----

-## How it Works
+## How It Works

-- The program generates a new frame and then saves it as a WebP image in `~/.cache/hyprpaper/doomfire.webp`.
+- The program is a GTK4 application that creates a borderless window.
-- It  tells Hyprpaper to reload the wallpaper using `hyprctl`.
-- This loop runs at your chosen FPS, creating a smooth animated effect.
+- It continuously calculates and renders the fire animation onto a pixel buffer inside this window at your configured FPS.
+- The `hyprwinwrap` plugin (configured in `hyprland.conf`) detects this window by its class name (`com.leafman.doomfirewallpaper`) and forces it to a background layer, effectively making it the wallpaper.
-- When all monitors contain a client window or the system is dormant, the animation will be paused to save CPU utilization.
+- The animation pauses when all monitors are covered by other windows or when the system is asleep, to save CPU.
-- If `restart_on_pause` is set to `true`, the animation restarts from the beginning after a pause; if `false`, it resumes where it left off.
-- If `screen_burn` is set to `true` a screen shot is taken every 100 ms using grim, converted to greyscale and applied to the background when the last window on a screen is closed
+- If `screen_burn` is set to `true`, when all screens are covered, the app will periodically take screenshots.
+When a screen becomes uncovered again, the last screenshot taken will be used to "burn" its shape into the fire animation.

----

 ## Troubleshooting